According to Donal Dutch on the wdwmagic.com forums, Disney got some great news today as…

-The biggest thing has been the reduced capacity of the parks.
+Even when they were open, the parks had reduced capacity.
 Until things get under control, they have to keep the theme parks to a certain number of people to reduce crowds of people gathering together and standing in lines for hours.

-However, just because Disneyland Paris reopened, doesn’t mean all the Resort Hotels are ready to open too.
+Not all Disneyland Paris Resort Hotels were ready to open though.
 This is because of a much lower demand for rooms than usual due to very few tourists visiting at this time.
 Obviously it also doesn’t make sense financially to keep the hotels open if there are no guests so there was no choice in shutting them down.